SUMMERxKx/Silver-Spoon/README.md

 ### 6. Tables and Forms
 Throughout the website, tables are used to present data in an organized manner.
 Forms are implemented for user interaction, such as submitting reviews.

+## Limitations

+### 1. No Ordering Features
+The website does'nt have any ordering thing has it was outside the scope of the course.

+### 2. Forms
+The course was just to learn the front-end so the site doesnt have any back-end.